emqx/emqx-tutorial/faq/faq_en.md

 - User name and password: Per every MQTT client connection, which can be configured at server, only passing with correct user name and password, the client connection can be established.

-- ClientID: Every MQTT client will have a unique ClientID,  and a list of ClientIds can be configured in server, only ClientIds in the list can be authenticated successfully.
+- ClientID: Every MQTT client will have a unique ClientID,  and a list of ClientIds can be configured in server, and only ClientIds in the list can be authenticated successfully.

 - Anonymous: Allows anonymous access.